 Many retailers who make or sell furniture rely on the old-school line of thinking that suggests customers need an in-person shopping experience to make a sale.
 Industry data, however, suggests otherwise.

-A 2019 Statista report shows online furniture buying has skyrocketed from a $20B industry in 2013, to a $40B one in 2019.
-While data for 2020 is not yet available, it would be safe to assume this trend has continued, if not spiked even more notably, in 2020.
+A 2022 Statista report shows online furniture buying has skyrocketed from $33B in 2017 to $57B in 2022.
+While data for 2023 is not yet available, it would be safe to assume this trend has continued, if not spiked even more notably, in 2023.

-It’s clear the demand and expectation for online furniture buying has grown in recent years.
-What’s less clear for many retailers, is a path to joining competitors like Amazon and Wayfair in the fight for online furniture buyers’ business.
-Without an established ecommerce store, how can they get started?
+The demand and expectation for online furniture buying have grown in recent years.
+What’s unclear for many retailers is a path to joining competitors like Amazon and Wayfair in the fight for online furniture buyers’ business.
+Without an established e-commerce store, how can they get started?

-Using ShipperHQ’s integration with uShip’s pricing API, you can offer real-time furniture shipping rates, built right into your checkout process, no matter which e-commerce platform you use.
+Using ShipperHQ’s integration with uShip’s pricing API, you can offer real-time furniture shipping rates built into your checkout process, regardless of your e-commerce platform.

 Step 1: Get Online

-Needless to say, listing your items online is a crucial aspect of gaining an audience and customer base beyond your usual brick and mortar’s footprint.
+Listing your items online is crucial to gaining an audience and customer base beyond your usual brick-and-mortar footprint.
 A lesson in taking a business online would take much more time than we’ve got in this particular article.
 Fortunately, we’ve got a simple, step-by-step guide right here:

 How to Quickly Create an eCommerce Website in 12 Steps

 While this process is straightforward, it may seem intimidating.
-Taking it step by step and seeking the right help is key to a successful transition to online selling.
-In general, furniture retailers can benefit from having a smaller number of SKUs and inventory than most other retailers, especially stores that offer bespoke, antique or handmade items.
+Taking it step by step and seeking the right help is vital to a successful transition to online selling.
+Furniture retailers can benefit from fewer SKUs and inventory than most other retailers, especially stores that offer bespoke, antique, or handmade items.

-As a small retailer who specializes in creating custom woodwork furniture pieces, you might get started on a platform such as BigCommerce, Shopify or WooCommerce.
+As a small retailer specializing in creating custom woodwork furniture, you might get started on a platform such as BigCommerce, Shopify, or WooCommerce.
 Once you’ve launched your store, you can add product pages detailing your most popular requests.
-Adding customizable options within the checkout process, you can ensure every customer gets exactly what they want without confusion or delay.
+Adding customizable options within the checkout process ensures every customer gets exactly what they want without confusion or delay.

 Step 2: Integrate Useful Solutions

-Once you’ve launched your ecommerce store, you’ll need to integrate with the tools that will enable you to ship your goods in an efficient way, as traditional shipping options likely won’t suffice.
+Once you’ve launched your e-commerce store, you’ll need to integrate with the tools that will enable you to ship your goods efficiently, as traditional shipping options likely won’t suffice.

-Two key tools are available to help with this very challenge: uShip and ShipperHQ.
+Two key tools are available to help with this challenge: uShip and ShipperHQ.

-uShip provides is home to a nationwide network of in-home furniture delivery services through a program of carefully vetted carriers.
-When you connect your ShipperHQ account with uShip, you’ll be able to display real-time rates for in-home furniture delivery, anywhere in the U.S.
+uShip provides a nationwide network of in-home furniture delivery services through a program of carefully vetted carriers.
+When you connect your ShipperHQ account with uShip, you can display real-time rates for in-home furniture delivery anywhere in the U.S.

 uShip + ShipperHQ

-- uShip is home to a nationwide network of in-home furniture delivery services through a program of carefully vetted carriers.
-When you connect your ShipperHQ account with uShip, you’ll be able to display real-time rates for in-home furniture delivery, anywhere in the U.S. Rates are based on the company’s 15 years of shipping pricing data.
-Often, when retailers need to ship oversized items, they need to wait for a custom quote which is built using the item’s dimensions, delivery speed, service level, origin and destination.
-WIth the uShip integration, you can add these real-time rates right into your checkout page, with the help of the other tool at hand: ShipperHQ.
+• uShip is home to a nationwide network of in-home furniture delivery services through a program of carefully vetted carriers.
+When you connect your ShipperHQ account with uShip, you can display real-time rates for in-home furniture delivery anywhere in the U.S. Rates are based on the company’s 15 years of shipping pricing data.
+Often, when retailers need to ship oversized items, they need to wait for a custom quote built using the item’s dimensions, delivery speed, service level, origin, and destination.
+With the uShip integration, you can add these real-time rates to your checkout page with the help of the other tool: ShipperHQ.

-- ShipperHQ (that’s us!) is an ecommerce shipping solution that can integrate tools like uShip into your checkout, enabling those smart shipping options and rates from uShip.
-When you pull a rate from uShip, you get the peace of mind relying on a network of vetted and experienced carriers who specialize in furniture.
+• ShipperHQ (that’s us!) is an e-commerce shipping solution that can integrate tools like uShip into your checkout, enabling those smart shipping options and rates from uShip.
+When you pull a rate from uShip, you get the peace of mind of relying on a network of vetted and experienced carriers specializing in furniture.
 Without ShipperHQ in the mix, retailers would need to rely on custom development to add these features, which is time-consuming and expensive.

 Check out this example checkout page that shows real-time rates, pulled right in a furniture retailer’s checkout page: